seanh/seanh/posts/2023/01/14/bitwarden.md

 Password managers can be secure and convenient but they're also dangerous tools in a couple of important ways:

-* By encouraging you to put all your passwords and other sensitive information in one place password managers create the possibility of a catastrophic compromise if an attacker gains access to your vault.
+1. By encouraging you to put all your passwords and other sensitive information in one place password managers create the possibility of a catastrophic compromise if an attacker gains access to your vault.
-* By enabling you to use a different impossible-to-remember password for every single account, password managers create the possibility of catastrophically locking yourself out of all your accounts at once if you lock yourself out of your password manager.
-This is especially true if one of the accounts with an un-memorisable, password manager-generated password is the email account where you receive password reset emails for all your other accounts.
+2. By enabling you to use a different impossible-to-remember password for every single account, password managers create the possibility of catastrophically locking yourself out of all your accounts at once if you lock yourself out of your password manager.
+This is especially true if one of the accounts with an un-memorisable, password manager-generated password is the email account where y ou receive password reset emails for all your other accounts.

 As well as choosing a well-known, reputable password manager that you can trust you also need to use your password manager in a careful way that is: